rohayanti/rohayanti/Publication/readme.md

-# How to Write Your Article with AI Tools 🤖
+# How to Write Your Article in 1 DAY with AI Tools 🤖

 ## Introduction
-- **Overview**: Brief introduction to the session.
+- **Overview**: Let’s Complete Your Chapter in 1 DAY! 🚀
 - **Objective**: Learn how to use AI tools to improve your article writing process.
 - **Tools Covered**: SciSpace, Grammarly, Stealth Writer, Turnitin.

 ## Improving Your Article with AI Tools